Kolleida/diffsketchparam/README.md

 - `--num-sketches-dataset`: The number of sketches to use for getting initial (approximate) frequency estimates.
 - `--num-sketches-test`: The number of sketches to create when testing the model's predicted parameters.
 Change this to increase number of evaluation targets.
 - `--key-column`: The column of the CSV that corresponds to the keys we want to insert into the sketch.
 In the above example, we are counting the frequency of different flow keys (5-tuple of source IP, destination IP, source port, and protocol).
 - `--value-column`: The column of the CSV that corresponds to how much we update the count when inserting.
-In the above example, everytime we encounter a flow key, we update the count by the number of packets.
+In the above example, everytime we encounter a flow key, we update the count by the number of packets at that timestep.
 - `--model-save-path`: The model weights to use for evaluation.
 - `--eval-type`: Either `"test_sketches"` or `"dataset"` (default is `"test_sketches"`).
 Whether to evaluate against newly computed sketches or to evaluate on a dataset similar to one from the training (usually best to just ignore this flag).
 - `--use-entropy`: Add this flag to train the entropy version.
 The model tries to predict the entropy of the sketch using the predicted parameters to encourage smaller sketches.